Rollsigns from Fort McMurray, AB

 "Wood Buffalo Express" in its early history.
 On April 1, 1995, the city of Fort McMurray was merged with the

 surrounding rural municipality to create the Regional Municipality of Wood Buffalo (Improvement District 18).
-In

-September of 2011, the system adopted the brand name "Woosh" for the service.
+In September of 2011, the system adopted the brand name "Woosh" for the service.
 On July 1, 2013, the

 contract for operations and maintenance was transferred to Tok Transit Alberta Ltd. (Tokmakjian Group).
-The

-service to Fort McKay, operating on Thursdays only.
+month trial service to Fort McKay, operating on Thursdays only.

-Fort McMurray Transit MCI TC40102A "Classic" #3525 (ex SMMBL,
+Above, Fort McMurray Transit MCI TC40102A "Classic" #3525

-is seen in a bus yard in western Calgary on May 1, 2016.
+in a bus yard in western Calgary on March 11, 2012.

 The original